LizzyMaybeDev/Patcher-Explanation/README.md

 - **Zoom Smooth Camera** - Remove the smooth camera effect when using zoom.
 - **Zoom Sensitivity** - Use a custom mouse sensitivity value when zoomed in.
 This is a percentage of your normal sensitivity.
 - **Smooth Zoom Animation** - Add a smooth animation when you zoom in and out. - **Suggested by Pug#5853**
-- **Smooth Scroll—to—Zoom Animation** - Add a smooth animation when you scroll in and out while zoomed.
+- **Smooth Scroll-to-Zoom Animation** - Add a smooth animation when you scroll in and out while zoomed.
 - **Smooth Zoom Function** - Change the smoothing function used in the smooth zooming animation.
 - **Toggle to Zoom** - Make OptiFine's zoom key a toggle instead of requiring you to hold it. - **Suggested by [Microcontrollers#6733](https://canary.discord.com/channels/411619823445999637/411620521382510592/727392685563838475) / [Twens#9340](https://canary.discord.com/channels/411619823445999637/411620521382510592/768100485210177556) / [me](https://inv.wtf/firedotexe)**
 - **Simplify FPS Counter** - Remove the additions OptiFine L5 and above makes to the debug screen fps counter. *default